SLEEP REGRESSIONS

 Full Extinction

-Description: After bedtime, your baby is allowed to cry and self-soothe to sleep.
+Baby is allowed to cry to sleep

 Gradual Extinction